iclr-blogposts/2024/_posts/2024-05-07-understanding-expressive-tgns.md

 ---
 layout: distill
 title: Understanding Expressive Temporal Graph Neural Networks
-description: In this article, we explore the theory behind the expressiveness of Temporal Graph Neural Network presented by the paper \"Provably expressive temporal graph networks\" published in NeurIPS \'22.
+description: In this article, we explore the theory behind the expressiveness of Temporal Graph Neural Network presented by the paper Provably expressive temporal graph networks published in NeurIPS 2022.
 We present the extended version of the Weisfeller-Lehmann Test for temporal graphs.
 Besides that, this article comprises a contextualization of the core concepts as the models ellucidated in the paper, and the proofs are also discussed concisely.
 Then our goal with this article is introduce this new paper alongside with the observations and proofs dictatically.
 date: 2024-05-07
 future: true
 htmlwidgets: true